Rosa Russo Iervolino

-Rosa Russo Iervolino (born Rosa Jervolino; born 17 September 1936) is an Italian politician.
+Rosa Russo Iervolino (born Rosa Jervolino, 17 September 1936) is an Italian politician.

 Biography

 Iervolino was born to Angelo Raffaele Jervolino (1890–1985) and Maria De Unterrichter (1902–1975), a native of Trentino, on 17 September 1936.
 Her parents were both Christian Democracy parliamentarians.
 Her uncle was Südtiroler Volkspartei senator Guido De Unterrichter (1903–1979).
-She would go on to get a degree in law and begin practicing as a lawyer.
+She would go on to get a degree in law and begin practising as a lawyer.
 The philosopher and politician Domenico Jervolino (1946–2018) was her cousin.

 She married Vincenzo Russo on 26 October 1964.
 Aldo Moro was her witness.
 They had three children (Michele, Maria Cristina and Francesca).
 Her husband died before her fiftieth birthday.
 Her surname was later rendered as Iervolino (with an I instead of a J) and put beside her husband's surname.

 Iervolino was leader of the Christian Democratic Women group from 1968 to 1978.
 She served as a member of the Italian Senate as a Christian Democrat (Democrazia Cristiana; DC), starting in 1979 as part of legislature VIII to 1994 in legislature XI when she resigned.
 She was elected for her first Senate term representing Lazio, but would represent Abruzzo for the remainder of her term as a Senator.
 She would also serve in the Chamber of Deputies for two terms, between 1994 and 2001.

 She was the Minister of Public Education (1992–1994) and the first woman to become Minister of the Interior in Italy (1998–1999).

 Following the dissolution of the DC, Iervolino joined the Italian People's Party (PPI) in 1994, and together with her fellow party members was a member of the Olive Tree coalition.
-She ran as a candidate for Mayor of Naples in the 2001 municipal election for the centre-left coalition and she won with 53% of votes.
+She ran as a candidate for Mayor of Naples in the 2001 municipal election for the centre-left coalition, and she won with 53% of the votes.
 She would become the first female mayor of the city.
-On 29 May 2006, she was confirmed with over 57% of votes.
+On 29 May 2006, she was confirmed with over 57% of the votes.
 She would subsequently go on to join the Democratic Party (PD).